 The above advice is, of course, useless if you’re not actively learning from your interviews.
 Remember and write down the questions that are asked, and the ones you couldn’t answer, and figure out good answers for next time.
 After enough times, your answers will become automatic.

 Figure out what positions you’re targeting, whether that’s React, Ruby, Java or whatever other languages, and create something in said language.
-When I say something, I don’t mean any garbage code.
 Ensure whatever you put on Github is in line with best industry practices.
 If you don’t know what these are – ask someone to review your code online.
 The main things that will earn you points are:-

-Completing coding tests is extremely time consuming.
-I’ve had a couple that expected me to spend a few days on, which I found ridiculous.
+Completing coding tests is extremely time-consuming.
+I’ve had a couple of tests where I was expected to work on them anywhere from 6 hours to a couple of days, which I find ridiculous (though that’s a rant for another day).
 If you’re creating anything that’s more than a few lines of code – you’ve put a good amount of effort into it, so why not use this for your portfolio?

 Some things look better on a portfolio than others.
 For one of my coding tests, I was tasked with creating the following image in HTML and CSS:-